Selling a new SaaS product isn't easy.

 You have a steam train with momentum.
 It's now all about shovelling coal into the furnace to keep it accelerating, and overcoming any problems you experience on the journey.
 Companies usually raise additional venture capital at this stage to further expand, and may consider opening their first foreign office.

 Achieving scale is the holy grail of SaaS.
 You're generating well in excess of £20m in annual revenue, and have a brand everyone in your industry knows.
 When you speak to people, they no longer say "Who?" when you tell them where you work.

-If you're wise you'll probably begin thinking a lot about strategic partnerships with other SaaS companies, running an annual conference, encouraging user advocacy and firmly establishing yourselves as the market leader, both in perception and product.
+You'll probably begin thinking a lot about strategic partnerships with other SaaS companies, running an annual conference, encouraging user advocacy and firmly establishing yourselves as the market leader, both in perception and product.

 On achieving scale, focus is on optimising process and entering new markets (e.g. if you've focused primarily on the US and Europe to date, you might move into Asia).
 Perhaps you'll make a few strategic acquisitions, and start to think about becoming a public company in the not-too-distant future.
 If you've reached scale you already have a well developed sales & marketing machine, but you're always looking out for new opportunities to grow faster.

-As your company reaches scale it's also fundamental that you have a formal agreement between sales & marketing identifying roles and responsibilities throughout the sales funnel, from when someone first becomes a lead, takes up a free trial and finally buys your software.
+As your company reaches scale it's also fundamental that you have a formal agreement between sales & marketing identifying roles and responsibilities throughout the sales funnel, from when someone first becomes a lead, takes up a free trial/demo and finally buys your software.
 Without an agreement like this, and rapidly growing teams in both departments, the buying experience will suffer, and cost you.

 At this size, investing heavily in training and educational material for your customers pays off in dividends.
 Things like training webinars, eBooks, eGuides, online courses and similar go a long way to improving customer retention and hitting customer lifetime value targets.